-The best part of the Kratky hydroponic method is that you fill it once then the plants have enough to grow through the natural cycle of life.
+The best part of the Kratky hydroponic method is filling it once the plants have enough to grow through the natural cycle of life.

-Since in this method you can not always see and test the water solution, it will be too hard to control the right amount of nutrients.
+Since you can not always see and test the water solution in this method, it will be too hard to control the right amount of nutrients.

 Things I have not had success with using this method